Where did you go to school?

 Did you have a favourite teacher?

-What do you wish you had learned at school?
+What do you wish you had learned at school but were not taught?

-What is the most important lesson you have learned outside of formal education?
+What is the single most important lesson you have learned outside of formal education?